The great plot challenge.

 3. Building a Paper Prototype for Your Narrative Design

 This YouTube video comes from the 2014 GDC and it features Jamie Antonisse who worked at Disney at the time.
-Now he works at Sirvo Studios, a company he cofounded in the beginning of 2016.
+Now he works at Sirvo Studios, a company he cofounded at the beginning of 2016.

 In the video, Antonisse describes how you can test your narrative design by building a paper prototype.
 In essence, he tells you how to make a board game out of your video game plot.